 J documentationSome advice on what to read and what not to read if you are a J beginner.
 This is a very personal perspective.

-Most of the documentation / tutorials which J beginnners are hunting for usually falls into one of two categories:
+These days, essentially all documentation is freely available, both online and coming with the system.
+Most of the documentation or tutorials which J beginners are hunting for usually falls into one of two categories:

 maintains that J --or at least a subset of J-- can be easily learned and used.
 Examples:

 - the "Introduction to J" / "Sample Topics" (these days bundled together with the proper "Dictionary of J")